 You can search one week at a time on Expert Flyer by filling in the search screen like this.

-A strong tendency I notice with Air Tahiti Nui award space is that the most Business Class space is available 11 months in advance.
-Space deteriorates as the departure date approaches, and space is also worse from November to April.
+A strong tendency I notice with Air Tahiti Nui award space is that the most Business Class space is available 10 to 11 months in advance.
+Space deteriorates in Business Class as the departure date approaches, but stays pretty consistently available in economy.

 Air Tahiti is Not Air Tahiti Nui